mlurz92/AvocadoSign-WebApp/README.md

 This core module is responsible for transforming the raw, static data into a clean, consistent data model for the entire application.

 * **processSinglePatient():** This function is the heart of the pipeline.
-It takes a raw patient object (with German keys like geburtsdatum) and transforms it into a structured object with English keys (e.g., birthDate).
+It takes a raw patient object and transforms it into a structured object.
 It performs data validation, type coercion, and calculates derived fields like age.
 * **filterDataByCohort():** Provides a consistent method for filtering the master processed dataset based on the user-selected cohort (Overall, Upfront Surgery, nRCT).
 * **calculateHeaderStats():** A utility function that computes the summary statistics displayed in the application header.